jmuozan/ArsPostFaber/README.md

 ## Usage
 ### G-code Generation
-Use the `gcode` component to generate toolpaths from slicing contours.

 ### Serial Communication
-Use the `Serial Control` component:
-1. Right-click to select the serial port.
-2. Toggle `Connect` to true to open communication.
-3. Supply G-code via `Command` and toggle `Send` to dispatch.
-4. Monitor printer `Response` and `PortEvent`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap
-- [ ] Depth Map support for SfM reconstruction
-- [ ] Sculpt module for mesh editing
-- [ ] Local LLM integration
-- [ ] Live 3D printer feedback

 <p align="right">(<a href="#readme-top">back to top</a>)</p>